eheikes/jarvis-client/README.md

 > JARVIS: Just a rather very intelligent system

 This project is the web UI part of the JARVIS system.
 (You'll also need the [jarvis-api](https://github.com/eheikes/jarvis-api) and some plugins.)
-It acts as a virtual assistant for managing your busy life.
+It acts as a virtual assistant for managing your busy life, helping you reach a zero- or negative-sum "inbox".

 ## Installation